 - build problem-solving skills within the family

-You may be offered family therapy if the whole family is in difficulty, or if a member of your family is experiencing a mental health problem.
+You may be offered family therapy if the whole family is in difficulty, or if a member of your family is experiencing a mental health issue.

 Relationship counselling, or couples therapy, can help when a relationship is in crisis.